adifahmi/adifahmi.github.io/_posts/project/2015-08-08-mari-mengenal-hewan-android.markdown

 tagged: Android, Task, College
 client: Gunadarma University
 website:
+description: This is my very first Android application for my Scientific Writing (Penulisan Ilmiah).
+A static e-learning app for children with sound and quiz features.
 ---
 <h3>MARI MENGENAL HEWAN E-LEARNING APP</h3>
 This is my very first Android application for my Scientific Writing (Penulisan Ilmiah).
 A static e-learning app for children with sound and quiz features. <br><br>